Disciple0fMarx/plsr-cpp/README.md

 A clean, fast, and fully documented C++20 implementation of the **NIPALS PLS1 algorithm** applied to **functional data**, developed as part of the course *Statistics and Data Analysis* — M. Sc. in Data Science and Information Retrieval.

-Includes realistic synthetic data generation (amplitude-modulated sine waves), a challenging **nonlinear response model** (sigmoid link), and a complete simulation study framework.
+Includes realistic synthetic data *amplitude-modulated sine waves) and linear response generation, and a complete simulation study framework.

 Perfect for teaching, research, benchmarking, or extending to real functional datasets (spectroscopy, chemometrics, FDA, etc.).